ThunderNetworkRaD/blog/content/blog/_index.md

 +++
-title = "Mambuco's Blog"
-description = "I guess it's time to start writing..." sort_by = "date" template = "article_list.html"
+title = "Thunder Network Blog" description = "Some of the last news..." sort_by = "date" template = "article_list.html"
-paginate_by = 10
+paginate_by = 25
 +++

-Welcome to my blog!
-Here I share my thoughts, tutorials, and experiences in the world of development.
-Feel free to explore and learn more about my work and interests.
+This could be the beginning of a travel into the future!